-Lay’s Stax Potato Chips Vs Pringles – review and comparison of Lay’s Stax Potato Chips to Pringles potato crisps in terms of taste and price.
+Lay’s Stax Potato Chips Vs Pringles – review and comparison of Lay’s Stax Potato Chips to Pringles potato crisps in terms of taste, texture, quality, ingredients and price.

 Pringles has gone unchallenged in the potato crisps market for decades.
 Lay’s has come out with their own version of Pringles potato chips – Lay’s Stax.
 So, how does Lay’s Stax stack up?